kaecakes/kattis-solutions-acm/README.md

-# kattis-solutions-acm
+# kattis-solutions

-Solutions to weekly programming challanges assigned to the ACM Programming Team at UH Hilo
+Solutions to weekly programming challanges assigned to the Programming Team at UH Hilo
 <hr>
 Links to the problems I have posted solutions for:<br>
 <ul>